armel/M5HamRadio/README.md

 Maybe it's time to test my last project : ICKeyer !

-> Important !
+> **Important !
 Important !
+Important !** If you want to try ICKeyer in USB mode, you need to use the [ICUSBProxy](https://github.com/armel/ICUSBProxy) version 0.0.6 or upper.
+Note that ICKeyer works now on M5Stack Core and Core2 !

+> **Important !
 Important !
-If you want to try ICKeyer in USB mode, you need to use the [ICUSBProxy](https://github.com/armel/ICUSBProxy) version 0.0.6 or upper.
-Note that ICKeyer works now on M5Stack Core and Core2 !
+Important !** Because applications now use LittleFS and not SPIFFS, if you have old firmwares based on SPIFFS, consider replacing it with the latest versions using LittleFS.
+If you don't, after loading an old firmware using SPIFFS, it will reformat your flash memory and overwrite any firmware you already have.
+So, be aware.

 |![ICKeyer](https://github.com/armel/M5HamRadio/blob/main/img/ICKeyer.png)|
 |:--:|